Vir-Multiplicis/ai-frameworks/README.md

 **ELT-Agentic** is the next evolution of the ELT framework — extending epistemic governance from long-context conversation into reliable agentic behavior.

-While standard ELT focuses on reasoning quality, coherence, and operator fidelity in dialogue, ELT-Agentic applies the same principles to planning, tool use, multi-step execution, and autonomous operation.
+While standard ELT focuses on reasoning quality, coherence, and operator fidelity in dialogue, ELT-AG applies the same principles to planning, tool use, multi-step execution, and autonomous operation.

 #### Key Extensions from Base ELT
 - AC Lite — Action Edition